Wear lightweight, tropical or hopsack wool. In summer, mix in linen & seersucker.

 Those four items above are as good as it gets.
 And yes, some of them are super expensive.
 I can hear the trolls now: “Oh shut up Joe, you’re just trying to sell cheap polyester, high-margin junk.”
 Thanks.
 I love you too.
 WTF man, you try being an affordable-style blogger recommending $128 shirts and pants that are so popular THEY’RE NEVER IN FREAKING STOCK.
 That’s not exactly a path to success.
 This stuff gets recommended because it works.
 Avoid the cheap pretenders as well as mainly cotton “tech” stuff that just doesn’t live up to its own hype.

 - Ex-Officio Give-n-go- briefs or boxer briefs – $20ish

 - Under Armour Men’s UA Tech Mesh 6″ Boxerjock 2-Pack – $33.97 ($45)

 A specific call out because it’s that important.
-Cotton briefs are not gonna be your friend in the hot months.
+Cotton briefs are not gonna be your friend if you tend to perspire.
 Whatcha-gonna-do, brother, when swamp-arse runs rampant all over you… and your underwear has zero chance of drying while you’re still wearing it?
 That’s the problem with cotton.
 Yes cotton is cheap.
-But it’s awful when it comes to sweat retention.
+But it’s awful because it also holds onto sweat.
 Go with wicking, quick drying tech for underwear.
 It’ll make all the difference.
 Promise.